Marketing to the public sector with More Than Words

 To have the best chance, you need to invest in public sector marketing, designed specifically to reach key decision makers within a public body, with a message they understand and appreciate.

-Successful public sector bids can be highly financially lucrative as well as putting your business on the map and greatly expanding your professional network.
+Successful public sector bids can be highly financially lucrative as well as greatly expanding your professional network.

-In this article, we take a look at how you can build an effective campaign to beat the competition and win big bids with public sector organisations.
+In this article, we take a look at how you can build an effective marketing strategy to beat the competition and win big bids with public sector organisations.

-If you think your company would benefit from working with a public sector organisation, it’s important to research the structure that underpins that authority to get a thorough understanding of who you need to target.
+Before embarking on public sector marketing, it’s important to research the structure that underpins that authority.
+This will give you thorough understanding of who you need to target.

-England is made up of 25 counties, with 192 district, borough or city councils within them.
+England is made up of 25 counties, each with their own local government authorities.
+Further to this, there are 192 district, borough or city councils within each county.

-Alongside this, there are 9,000 parish and town councils and 10 national parks, all with their own priorities, needs and budgets.
+Alongside this, there are 9,000 parish and town councils and 10 national parks.
+All have their own priorities, needs and budgets.

 The UK central government has over 455 separate departments that employ multiple staff managing various areas of the supply chain.

-Let’s take a look at what you can do to improve your chances of securing a contract with a public sector organisation.
+What you can do to improve your chances of securing a contract with a public sector organisation?

 Learn more about contracts

-Understanding how public sector contracts work is the first necessary step in winning relevant bids.
+Getting insight into how public sector contracts work is the first necessary step to winning relevant bids.

-It’s worth doing your research in this area so you have a clear understanding of which businesses have been successful in your sector in the past and how.
+It’s worth doing your research into government agencies and other areas of the sector, to see which businesses have been successful in your sector in the past.

 UK tenders are regularly published and updated online.

-The government website is a useful tool to browse existing contracts, learn about upcoming contract and gather relevant information about previous tenders to improve your pitch.
+The government website is a useful tool to browse existing contracts.
+Learn about upcoming contracts and gather relevant information about previous tenders to improve your pitch.

-Register on the Contracts Finder website to receive email alerts when a relevant tender is released, so you can be sure you’re staying up to date with potential business options for your company.
+Register on the Contracts Finder website to receive email alerts when a relevant tender is released.
+This will keep you up to date with potential business options for your company.